plenoptic-org/plenoptic/docs/api/metrics.rst

 Metrics
 -------

-Metrics compare two stimuli and are compatible with :class:`~plenoptic.synthesize.mad_competition.MADCompetition`.
+Metrics compare two stimuli and are compatible with :class:`~plenoptic.MADCompetition`.

 See :ref:`metric-def` for more details.